 As the psychedelic psychotherapy field continues to blossom, clients and therapists alike are realizing the breadth of approaches available.
 Although psychedelic research has used a general structure of preparation, psychedelic experience, and integration, therapists can approach each of these phases differently.
 With the exception of ketamine-assisted psychotherapy, the aspect of psychedelic psychotherapy that is currently available to the community consists only of harm reduction and/or integration services.
 This restriction is due to the Schedule 1 classification of the classic psychedelics (psilocybin, LSD, DMT, ayahuasca, etc.) and MDMA.
 Even when focusing on legally available integration services, we’ve seen a variety of approaches to the work.

 These kinds of questions are important and often endlessly nuanced.
 The good news is that beyond identifying a specific area of specialty, most people can make an intuitive decision upon meeting a potential therapist.
-This intuition can incorporate many elements of your experience like your sense of trust in the therapist, their ability to hear and understand you, and your hope in the therapeutic potential of working together.
+This intuition can incorporate many elements of your experience.
+Consider for example, your sense of trust in the therapist, and their ability to hear and understand you.
+Additionally, your hope in the therapeutic potential of working together is also key.
 All of these factors increase the likelihood of you benefiting from therapy with the particular therapist.

 While most of the recommendations here apply to finding a professional for any reason, there are some specific things to consider when seeking a therapist for psychedelic integration.
-We’ll start with commonly asked questions about different types of professionals and then move into general tips and specific questions to ask yourself as you search for the right fit.
+To start, we’ll cover commonly asked questions about different types of professionals.
+Then we’ll move into general tips and specific questions to ask yourself as you search for the right fit.

 You’re not alone if the alphabet soup following a person’s name is more confusing than informative.
 The letters are abbreviations signifying the credentials and education of the individual.
 These professionals undergo varying types and lengths of training to acquire different areas of expertise.
 The first place to start in choosing a mental health professional is to understand what your needs are and what type of professional is best suited to work with you.
 Depending on the situation, sometimes people will see a combination of professionals.